zeitlinger/keyboard/README.md

 - 🪜 = transparent key
 - ❌ = key can't be used because the layer was activated with that key
 - empty = use key from base layer
-- FnBra = capitalized words are layer names
+- FnBra = capitalized words are layer names - if they are a key, the layer is activated while the key is held
 - /+Ctrl = tab-mod - / on tab and CTRL on hold
+- =Mouse = set mouse layer active/inactive on tap (toggle)
 - C-w = Ctrl-w (same for Alt and Shift)
 - "that" = combo that produces "that"
 - 80 custom timeout for combo
 - The symbol table at the bottom shows the meaning of the symbols used in the layout.

 > **Note**: The layout is generated from this file directly.

 | Layer  | L. Pin. | L. Ring | L. Mid. | L. Ind. | R. Ind. | R. Mid. | R. Ring | R. Pin. |
 |:------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|
 |  Base  |    q    |    w    |    m    |    f    |    y    |    o    |    u    |    -    |